rahulr-1006/black-scholes-gui/README.md

-# Black-Scholes Option Pricing & Visualization Tool
+A# Black-Scholes Option Pricing & Visualization Tool

 An interactive Streamlit app that calculates and visualizes **European option prices** using the **Black-Scholes model**, complete with dynamic payoff charts, volatility/time sensitivity graphs, **Greeks**, and **heatmaps**.